 No. By its very nature, the Noon Sakinah is a light letter.
 The term “heaviness” does not refer to the Noon letter itself, but rather to the sound of the Ghunnah (the vibration in the nose) as it prepares for the heavy letter.

-Yes, Ghunnah is an absolute essential for Ikhfa Noon Sakinah.
-In reality, when you “hide” the Noon, the most important characteristic that remains is Ghunnah.
+Yes, Ghunnah is an absolute essential for ikhfa-haqiqi.
+In reality, when you “hide” the Noon or tanween, the most important characteristic that remains is Ghunnah.

 Despite seeming to be “hidden,” these letters belong to the Idgham rule (merging).
-In Ikhfa Noon Sakinah, the Noon is simply “hidden” or “masked” while getting ready for the next sound, but in Idgham, it is completely or partly absorbed into the subsequent letter with a pull.
+In ikhfa-haqiqi, the Noon ot tanween are simply “hidden” or “masked” while getting ready for the next sound, but in Idgham, it is completely or partly absorbed into the subsequent letter with a pull.